College-Run Races

 Safety

-1. ARA Code of Practice for Water Safety: That it is the responsibility of each crew to ensure that they comply with the Water Safety Guidelines detailed by the Amateur Rowing Association, with particular regard to heel restraints, bow balls and coxes' life-jackets.
-A full copy of the ARA Water Safety Code can be found at www.oara-rowing.org.
+That it is the responsibility of each crew to ensure that they comply with the Water Safety Guidelines detailed by British Rowing (BR), with particular regard to heel restraints, bow balls and coxes’ life-jackets.
+A full copy of the BR Water Safety Code can be found at www.britishrowing.org/.
 A crew deemed not to meet the required safety standards will not be allowed to race.

-2. Cancellation of Racing: That the final decision to cancel racing, as a result of adverse water or weather conditions, shall be made by the JCBC Fairbairns Secretary after consultation with the organising committee and following advice from the CUCBC Chairman or his/her nominated deputy.
+That the final decision to cancel racing, as a result of adverse water or weather conditions, or other exceptional circumstances, shall be made by the JCBC Fairbairns Secretary after consultation with the organising committee and following advice from the CUCBC Chairman or his/her nominated deputy.
 In the event of a cancellation, full reimbursement of entry fees cannot be guaranteed, as a result of expenses incurred prior to Race Day.
-Every attempt will be made to inform affected crews directly or via the CUCBC Contacts list as soon as the decision is made.
+Every attempt will be made to inform affected crews directly and/or via the CUCBC Contacts list as soon as the decision is made.

-3. Liability: That Jesus College Boat Club does not accept any fault or liability on the behalf crews or their equipment for accidents which are not a direct result of negligence on the part of the event organisers.
+That Jesus College Boat Club does not accept any fault or liability on the behalf of crews or their equipment for accidents which are not a direct result of negligence on the part of the event organisers.

 The Race